toRatnesh/Learning_Code_Practice/tech_talks/cppcon/cppcon2022/Back_to_Basics-Master_CPP_Value_Categories_With_Standard_Tools-Inbal_Levi/value_category.rst

 Forwarding parameters inside a function template should consider Value Categories

-The term for them was first suggested by Scott Myers, “universal reference”
+The term for them was first suggested by Scott Myers, "universal reference"

-Later formalized as "forwarding reference" [temp.deduct.call]
+Later formalized as "forwarding reference" `[temp.deduct.call] <https://timsong-cpp.github.io/cppwp/n4861/temp.deduct#def:forwarding_reference>`_

-Due to TAD, “ rvalue reference” has a special meaning in context of function template:
+Due to TAD, "rvalue reference" has a special meaning in context of function template

+|
+|

 T&& keeps the value category of the type the instantiation is based on